MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 In Azure, SUSE and OpenSUSE virtual machines (VMs) based on Azure Marketplace images already have the Azure Command-Line Interface (Azure CLI) installed.

-To install Azure CLI on SUSE/OpenSUSE, please chose one of the following methods:
+To install Azure CLI on SUSE/OpenSUSE, choose one of the following methods:

 1. Use the Enterprise package provided by SUSE in the SUSE/OpenSUSE repositories.